 Here in Colorado, we can go from 30 degrees in the morning to over 90 in the afternoon, especially if you’re changing altitude at any time.
 For this reason, I’ve learned to dress in layers.
 In spring and fall, I usually start with a tank top base layer, then a light, long-sleeve t-shirt (to protect my arms from the sun), then either a rain jacket (or windbreaker) or sweatshirt, depending on what the forecast says, as well as a baseball hat.
 In the summer, I’ll skip the long-sleeve shirt and just wear a short-sleeve t-shirt instead (I offer some fun designs here!).
 For winter hikes, I usually go with the sweatshirt option then wear a down jacket over that with gloves (I prefer fingerless to be able to take photos) and a knit hat.

-I generally wear hiking pants (with side pockets to carry my cell phone, loose field guide, etc.) as most of the places we hike often have patches of poison ivy that I won’t notice until I’m standing right in the middle of it.
-In the winter, I also wear thermal leggings.
+I generally wear hiking pants (with side pockets to carry my cell phone, loose field guide, etc.), but another great option that is also comfortable in the warmer months is leggings.
+In the winter, I layer the hiking pants with thermal leggings.
 I’m very much a jeans kind of girl the rest of the time, but they just don’t cut it for comfort when we’re hiking.